zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 # Running a DCLedger Node

-This document describes in details how to configure different types of DCLedger nodes.
+This document describes in how to:

+*   configure different types of DCLedger nodes: genesis, validator and observer
+*   create a node administrator (or admin) account as a necessary part of validator and genesis node configuration

 ## Components